 Suggested Use: Mix one level scoop (included) in 12 ounces of water, juice or in a smoothie or protein shake one or more times per day.
 Great with almond, cashew or coconut milk or added to your favorite recipe.
 Can be enjoyed warm or cold.

 Bone Broth Protein Turmeric has a warm peppery, savory, Indian-inspired taste.
 Add it to soups, stews, savory teas or sprinkle it on veggies for added protein and flavor.

 100% Risk Free Money Back Guarantee

 I only want to develop the highest quality products based on real science and proven results.
-Results that I’ve seen personally, with my family, my own mom and 1000's of patients in my clinic right here in Nashville, TN.
+Results that I’ve seen personally, with my family, my own mom and thousands of patients in my clinic right here in Nashville, TN.

 It's my way of making sure you and your family are 100% happy with your purchase.